Being A Student In Romania: 2016 vs 2017

 – What Has Changed?

 Located in Europe, Romania offers students a number of options when it comes to university study.
 There are currently five universities in Romania, with the highest ranking one being the Babes-Bolyai University and choosing where to study is an important decision.
 Currently, the expenditure on education is 9.24% of the budget and 21.65% of this is invested in higher education.
 The enrolment rate for university study is 53.22%.

-Recently there have been changes to science courses, with international researchers being dropped from Romanian science projects.
-Romanian scientists who have been working at international universities have been removed from national science councils.
+Recently there have been changes to science courses, with international researchers being dropped from Romanian science projects and Romanian scientists who have been working at international universities removed from national science councils.
 Rules have also changed in relation to funding national research and development.

 For transport, students will pay around 15 Euros a month.
-Depending on where you study the costs can be a little more expensive; Bucharest for example has a higher cost of living than some of the other places.
+Depending on where you study, the costs can be a little more expensive; Bucharest, for example, has a higher cost of living than some of the other places.
 Students in the country usually enjoy a range of discounts or freebies.
-500 Euros a month is more than enough for a student.
+500 Euros a month is more than enough to live on as a student.